BuildingSync/schema/proposals/2018/Explicit_Zone_Equipment_Representation.md

 Originally Proposed: This is what we understood to be proposed originally.
 It is specified with no missing relevent parent/child relationships.
 Pro: Reflects request.
 Con: Organization of information is a bit confusing with having the ZoneEquipment as a child of the  FanBasedDistributionType.

 Delivery
 -DeliveryType
-    -FanBased
+  - FanBased
-      -FanBasedDistributionType
+	- FanBasedDistributionType
-        -CentralAirDistribution
+        - CentralAirDistribution
-        -ZoneEquipment (New)
+        - ZoneEquipment (New)
-          -FanCoil
+          - FanCoil
-          -Convection
+          - Convection
-          -Radiant
+          - Radiant
-          -Other
+          - Other
-        -Other (New)
+        - Other (New)

 Recommended Option A: This reflects what was requested originally with small modifications to make it more intuitive where CentralAirDistribution and ZoneEquipment are children of DeliveryType not FanBasedDistributionType.
 Pro: Similar to request.
 Con: ZoneEquipment has children (Convection, Radiant, etc) which might be limiting to use cases.

 Delivery
-	-DeliveryType
+	- DeliveryType
-		-CentralAirDistribution
+		- CentralAirDistribution
-		-ZoneEquipment (New)
+		- ZoneEquipment (New)
-			-FanBased
+			- FanBased
-				-FanBasedDistributionType
+				- FanBasedDistributionType
-					-FanCoil
+					- FanCoil
-			-Convection
+			- Convection
-			-Radiant
+			- Radiant
-			-Other
+			- Other
-		-Other (New)
+		- Other (New)

 Recommended Option B: This is furthest from what was originally requested but would meet the goals of the 211 use case cleanly.
 Pro: Structure is intuitive.
 Con: Most changes.
 Delivery
-	-DeliveryZoningType (New)
+	- DeliveryZoningType (New)
-		-CentralAirDistribution
+		- CentralAirDistribution
-		-ZoneEquipment (New)
+		- ZoneEquipment (New)
-		-Other (New)
+		- Other (New)
-	-DeliveryType
+	- DeliveryType
-		-FanBased
+		- FanBased
-			-FanBasedDistributionType
+			- FanBasedDistributionType
-				-FanCoil
+				- FanCoil
-		-Convection
+		- Convection
-		-Radiant
+		- Radiant
-		-Other
+		- Other

 ## References ##
 https://xp20.ashrae.org/211-2018/ tab L2-HVAC